ALP production in Lepton Flavour Violating meson, tau and gauge boson decays: ALP production in LFV decays

 In the limit $m_W \gg m_a$, the decay width can be approximated as

 where

 A second important class of channels is provided by neutral-current decays such as

-which proceed through analogous diagrams with the ALP radiated from a virtual charged lepton, before decaying again in SM particles.
-An example of these decays is shown in \fref{fig:bosondecayALP}, yielding two same-sign electrons and two same-sign muons of opposite charge.
+which proceed through analogous diagrams with the ALP radiated from a virtual charged lepton, before decaying again in SM particles. { The diagrams for these decays are} shown in \fref{fig:bosondecayALP}, yielding two same-sign electrons and two same-sign muons of opposite charge {(in the example $e^- e^- \mu^+ \mu^+$)}.
 Neglecting the electron mass and taking the leading term in the limit $m_\mu\ll M_Z$, the decay rate is\,\footnote{The couplings of the $Z$ boson to leptons are defined as $-g/(2c_W) Z_\mu \left(g^V_\ell J^\mu_{\ell,V} + g^A_\ell J^\mu_{\ell,A}\right)$, where $c_W$ denotes the cosine of the Weinberg angle, and $J^\mu_{\ell,V}$ and $J^\mu_{\ell,A}$ are the lepton vector and axial currents, respectively.
 In the analytical expression presented here, we neglect ALP emission from the vector current since the corresponding $Z$ coupling is accidentally suppressed, $g^{V}_\ell = -1/2 + 2s_W^2 \simeq 0.05$, compared with the axial coupling, $g^{A}_\ell = 1/2$.
 In the numerical results this contribution is included, together with the full dependence on $m_\mu$.}

 where $x=m^2_a/M_Z^2$ and

 which in the limit $m_a\ll M_Z$ can be approximated by

 Note that in the case of the $Z$ the rate remains chirally suppressed by the muon mass even in the presence of $SU(2)_L$-breaking couplings, because the effective $W$ vertex in Eq.~(\ref{eq:Wvertex}) does not contribute to this process.